-posted in CSE Projects, Electronics projects Topics, Micro Controller Projects by Ramesh Gavva Shanthan
+posted in CSE Projects, Electronics projects Topics, Micro Controller Projects by Kasarla shanthan/Ramesh Gavva

 The software written for embedded systems is often called firmware, and is stored in read-only memory or flash convector chips rather than a disk drive.
 It often runs with limited computer hardware resources: small or no keyboard, screen, and little memory.